TACC/benchpro/doc/source/080_useful_features.rst

 Useful for changing a setting for a onetime use.
 Use `benchpro --setup` to confirm important default params from $BP_HOME/settings.ini You can overload any of the default parameters read from file with the `-o`/`--overload` flag.
-Parameters are overloaded with a list of key-value pairs, or by provided a filename with overloads defined.
+Parameters are overloaded_dict with a list of key-value pairs, or by provided a filename with overloads defined.
 An exception will be raised if a provided overload key does not match an existing parameter read from file.

 Example 1: overload dry_run and build locally rather than via sched: